PCA-Geodata/PCA_Geospatialdata_Docs/docs/source/qgis/qgis_plugins/qgis_plugins.rst

 QGIS plugins
 ============

-PCA maintains a growing collection of QGIS plugins designed for archaeological survey, data quality, field recording, post-excavation and day-to-day GIS production.
-This page provides a concise overview of the currently available tools and their compatibility.
+PCA maintains a growing collection of QGIS plugins designed to support archaeological survey, field recording, data quality, post-excavation and day-to-day GIS production.

+The plugins are developed around PCA workflows and are intended to make common tasks faster, safer and more consistent across projects.

 .. note::

    PCA plugins are distributed through the internal PCA QGIS plugin repository.

-   Use the PCA QGIS profile wherever possible so that the repository and related settings are configured automatically.
+   Use the PCA QGIS profile wherever possible so that the repository, permissions and related settings are configured automatically.

 Keeping plugins up to date
 --------------------------

-Keeping plugins current ensures that you receive bug fixes, workflow improvements and compatibility updates for supported QGIS versions.
+Keeping plugins current ensures that you receive the latest bug fixes, workflow improvements and compatibility updates.

 #.
-Open QGIS and select :menuselection:`Plugins --> Manage and Install Plugins`.
+Open QGIS.
 #.
+Select :menuselection:`Plugins --> Manage and Install Plugins`.
+#.
 Open the :guilabel:`Upgradeable` tab.
-This tab is only visible when updates
-   are available.
 #.
-Review the available updates and select :guilabel:`Upgrade All`.
+Review the available updates.
 #.
+Select :guilabel:`Upgrade All`.
-When the update is complete, restart QGIS if prompted.
+#.
+Restart QGIS if prompted.

 .. image:: images/upgrade/open_plugins_window.png
    :alt: Opening the QGIS Manage and Install Plugins window